getsentry/sentry-toolbar/docs/conditional-script.md

-This file show one way to conditionally load the `<script>` tag, and call it within a react app.
+This file shows one way to conditionally load the `<script>` tag, and call it within a react app.

 There are 3 files to look at:
 - util to insert the script tag